SkylineCommunications/dataminer-docs-connectors/connector/doc/Kordia_ServiceNow_Ticket_Manager.md

 ### Correlation rules

-Correlation Rules should be created in order to create/update/delete tickets based on DataMiner alarming.
-Taking into account Kordia's setup of Customers and Services being represented as DataMiner services, and the fact that each Customer may contain one or more Services, the Correlation rule should be created to monitor a DataMiner service representative of a Kordia Customer.
+Correlation rules should be created in order to create/update/delete tickets based on DataMiner alarming.
+Taking into account Kordia's setup of customers and services represented as DataMiner services, and keeping in mind the fact that each customer may have one or more services, the Correlation rule should be created to monitor a DataMiner service representative of a Kordia customer.

 ## How to use